 18. Avoid the humble-brag parent lest you begin to believe that your child is already losing the race.
 Remind yourself that kids’ grades, popularity, or varsity ranking are not a measure of your worth as a parent (nor theirs as people).
 Recognize that those other parents are lying.

 19. Wait at least 24 hours before shooting off an indignant email to a teacher, coach, or the parent of a mean classmate.
 Don’t be a “drunk texter.”
 Sleep on it.

 20. Consider the long-term consequences of finding work-arounds for the “no-candy-in-camp-care-packages” rule.
 If you demonstrate that rules are made to be broken and shortcuts can always be found, you have given your child license to plagiarize or cheat on tests.

 21. Maintain perspective about school and college choices.
 Parents caught up in the admissions arms race forget that the qualities of the student rather than the perceived status of the school are the best predictor of a good outcome.

 22. Treat teachers like the experts and allies they are.
-Give your child the chance to learn respect; it’s as important a lesson as Algebra 2.
+Give your child the chance to learn respect.
+It’s as important a lesson as Algebra 2.
 Remember how life-changing a good relationship with a teacher can be.

 23. Praise the process and not the product.
 Appreciating your child’s persistence and hard work reinforces the skills and habits that lead to success far more than applauding everyday achievements or grades.

 26. Treat ordinary household chores and paid jobs as more important learning opportunities than jazzy extracurriculars.
-With experience, your child will develop into an employable (and employed) adult.
+With real-world experience, your child will develop into an employable (and employed) adult.
 That said, accept that older children will get chores done on AST (Adolescent Standard Time).